rijuld/swap-backend/README.md

 python manage.py runserver

 # Tech stack
-1)Primarly made on Django
+->Primarly made on Django
-2)Uses nosql dbms service MongoDb Atlas for all the database management job 3)Google.oauth2
+->Uses nosql dbms service MongoDb Atlas for all the database management job ->Google.oauth2
-4)Rest_framework
+->Rest_framework
-5)Fcm_django
+->Fcm_django
-6)Firebase
+->Firebase
-7)Djongo
+->Djongo

 The orignal repository had some credentials so this one is the copy of it without credentials